Michal-Pavlicek/digital-clock/README.md

 ### Alarm_comp_schematic
 ![Alarm_comp](images/ala_comp_schematic.png)
-The block operates on the principle of comparing the value set on the alarm counter with the current time value counted by the real-time counter instance.
-If the two values match and the alarm activation condition is met, the alarm is triggered.
+The block operates on the principle of comparing the time set on the alarm counter with the current time counted by the real-time counter instance.
+If the two times match and the alarm activation condition is met, the alarm is triggered.
+At this moment, an internal signal is activated, indicating that the alarm condition has been reached.
+This signal remains active until the user presses the 'UP' button, which deactivates the alarm and resets the signal

 ### Top_Level schematic
 ![TopLevel](images/top_level_schematic.png)